Quantum versus Classical Online Streaming Algorithms with Advice: The Black Hats Method for Constructing Online Minimization Problems

+Let us compute an expected cost of an output $A(I)$ for the input $I$.
 We know that $k \mod t=0$.
 Therefore, the following statement holds: $u\leq \lambda$, where $u=\lambda k/t$.
 Hence, each block contains at least one guardian of the first instance.
-If the guess of the guardian $G^1_1$ is wrong then each block contains at least one wrong guardian and cost of the input is $wt$.
-If the guess of the guardian $G^1_1$ is right then all guardians return right answers and cost of the input is $rt$.
+If the guess of the guardian $G^1_1$ is wrong, then each block contains at least one wrong guardian and the cost of the input is $wt$.
+If the guess of the guardian $G^1_1$ is right, then all guardians return right answers and the cost of the input is $rt$.
 The guardian $G^1_1$ chooses $0$ or $1$ with equal probability.
 Therefore, \(\exv{\mathrm{cost}(I,A(I))}=0.5rt + 0.5wt\).
+So, expected competitive ratio is $c=\frac{0.5rt + 0.5wt}{rt}=\frac{r + w}{2r}$.